Semantic spacetime

-Semantic spacetime is a theoretical framework for agent-based modelling of spacetime, based on Promise Theory.
-It is relevant both as a model of computer science and as an alternative network based formulation of physics in some areas.
+Semantic spacetime is a conceptual framework for agent-based modelling of spacetime, based on Promise Theory.
+Initially described as a model of computer science and an alternative network-based formulation of physics in some areas, it has also become a tool for knowledge representation in AI/LLM contexts.

+In the context of knowledge representation, Semantic Spacetime is described as `... a powerful conceptual framework for representing knowledge and relationships in a graph structure that draws inspiration from physics.
+Just as physical reality is described through spacetime coordinates and causal relationships, semantic spacetime provides a way to organize knowledge in a multi-dimensional representation where meaning emerges from relationships between entities.'

 Semantic Spacetime was introduced by physicist and computer scientist Mark Burgess, in a series of papers called Spacetimes with Semantics, as a practical alternative to describing space and time, initially for Computer Science.
 It attempts to unify both quantitative and qualitative aspects of spacetime processes into a single model.
 This is referred to by Burgess as covering both “dynamics and semantics”.

 Promise theory is used as a representation for semantics.
 Directed adjacency is the graph theoretic logical primitive, but with the caveat that each node must both emit and absorb adjacency relations, cooperatively, similar to the unitary structure of quantum probabilities and transitions.
 Thus space is made up of cooperating nodes and edges.
 The representation of spacetime becomes a form of labelled graph, specifically built from promise theoretic bindings.

 Origins

-According to Burgess, Semantic Spacetime originates from asking what are the implications of Promise Theory to our understanding of space and time.
+Semantic Spacetime originates from Promise Theory.
 The traditional view of spacetime seems to have no relevance to phenomena in computing, electronics, biology, or many other information based processes.
 The classical understanding of spacetime from Newton's era is based on ballistics, the idea about space and time was that of a purely passive theatre for the motion and behaviours of material bodies.
 Einstein partially changed that perception with General Relativity, in which spacetime geometry is an active participant with its own properties, i.e. curvature, energy, and mass.
 In the process models of Computer Science, Electronics, Biology, and Logistics, however, space is formed from functional components that act more like service providers.
 Processes are representations of autonomous modular outcomes, a result of information passing between agents in networks of such active components, with a certain strength of coupling.

 Burgess also observed a relationship between semantic knowledge representations and the bigraphs of Robin Milner, but found existing languages excessively formal and lacking in expressibility.
 In Semantic Spacetime one uses the language of Promise Theory to formulate a process (spacetime) model for autonomous agents.
 The property of autonomy becomes closely linked to locality in physics, so the approach has an appeal to universality.